garydavenport73/PreferredWavePlayer/README.md

 * Note: commands below will work, but you cannot stop the song, because your progam will be blocked until the song is done playing

-mysong=playwave("coolhipstersong.wav",1) #-> this plays the wav file synchronously and also returns the song subprocess
+mysong=playwave("coolhipstersong.wav",1) #-> this plays the wav file synchronously and also returns the song reference

 or

-mysong=playwave("coolhipstersong.wav",block=True) #-> this plays the wav file synchronously and also returns the song subprocess
+mysong=playwave("coolhipstersong.wav",block=True) #-> this plays the wav file synchronously and also returns the song reference

 ```
-#### To play a wave file in a continous loop:
+#### To play a wave file in a continuous loop:

 ```
 myloop=loopwave("mybackgroundsong.wav")